juju988/pytest_notes/README.md

 `class unittest.mock.Mock(spec=None, side_effect=None, return_value=DEFAULT, wraps=None, name=None, spec_set=None, unsafe=False, **kwargs)`

 `spec` is for an existing object but you can add new methods. `spec_set` is to use an existing object but not allow adding new methods.
 Setting `name` can be useful for debugging.

+### Patch
+`unittest.mock.patch(target, new=DEFAULT, spec=None, create=False, spec_set=None, autospec=None, new_callable=None, **kwargs)`

+`patch()` can be a function or class decorator, or a context manager. `target` is patched with `new` object.
+The patch is undone when the function or with statement exits.
+Note that if `new` is omitted then `target` is replace with `MagicMock` (not `Mock`) (or `AsyncMock` if it's an `async` method). `target` in the format `package.module.ClassName`.
+If you set `spec=True` the mock will have the methods of the target but you can add new ones, or if `spec_set=True` then you can't add new ones. `autospec=True` is more powerful, will copy over the attributes of the `target` too.
+Methods and functions with `autospec` will have their args checked and will raise `TypeError` if called with the wrong signature.

+`patch()` takes arbitrary keyword arguments.

+I think the equivalent in pytest is `monkeypatch` - here's an example:

+    import pytest_mock

+    def test_electric_guitars(guitar_data: List[...], mocker: pytest_mock.MockFixture):
+        mocker.patch('get_guitars_from_db', autospec=True, return_value=guitar_data)

+So, looks like the `get_guitars_from_db().return_value` attribute is overridden.

+#### patch.object
+`patch.object(target, attribute, new=DEFAULT, spec=None, create=False, spec_set=None, autospec=None, new_callable=None, **kwargs)`

+    @patch.object(SomeClass, 'class_method')
+    def test(mock_method):
+        SomeClass.class_method(3)
+        mock_method.assert_called_with(3)

+So, maybe `object` can be anything?
+Here's another example, this time patching a dictionary:

+    @patch.dict('os.environ', {'newkey': 'newvalue'})
+    class TestSample(unittest.TestCase):
+        def test_sample(self):
+            self.assertEqual(os.environ['newkey'], 'newvalue')

+`patcher` objects have `start()` and `stop()` methods, so you can turn off the patch mid-function.
+Be aware that you have to patch an object where it is looked up, usually the place where it is instantiated.

+## Notes on testing
+Overall approach is to be very fine detailed.
+Test one thing at a time.

+### Things to test
+Think about:
+    * non-trivial happy path
+    * interesting inputs e.g. 0, 1, >1, <1, huge numbers, optional inputs, empty inputs, invalid inputs.
+Do you allow duplicate objects?
+May need to define what a duplicate is.
+    * error states and error handling.
+What specific Exceptions will be raised?
+What are the logging levels?
+    * interesting end states, such as an error, or an empty database

+In delving deeper it might raise questions about desired behaviour which is a great time to get feedback from the team.

+Write down a **Testing Strategy** before you get started on testing.
+Easy to get lost in the details.
+Have somewhere you can share that with the team (maybe on the story?).

+### Config files
+`pytest.ini`: primary pytest config file, also defines pytest root dir `conftest.py`: fixtures and hook functions `__init__.py`: including in a folder allows test to have same name as in another folder `tox.ini`: alternative to pytest.ini
+`pyproject.toml`: alternative to pytest.ini - **used by Poetry**.
+To use Black you need to configure here.
+`setup.cfg`: alternative to pytest.ini

+#### pytest.ini
+Example:

+    [pytest]
+    addopts =
+        --strict-markers        # don't allow typos in markers --strict-config         # don't skip over difficulties loading confg -ra                     # display extra info on failures/errors at end of test run

+    testpaths = tests           # where to look for tests

+    markers =
+        smoke: subset of tests
+        exception: check for expected exceptions

+#### pyproject.toml
+Example:

+    [tool.pytest.ini_options]
+    addopts = [
+        "--strict-markers",
+        "--strict-config",
+        "-ra"
+        ]

+    testpaths = "tests"

+    markers = [
+        "smoke: subset of tests",
+        "exception: check for expected exceptions"
+    ]

+#### setup.cfg
+Example:

+    [tool:pytest]
+    addopts =
+        --strict-markers
+        --strict-config
+        -ra

+    testpaths = tests

+    markers =
+        smoke: subset of tests
+        exception: check for expected exceptions

 ## References
 Okken, B. (2021) *Python Testing with pytest* Second Edition (pre-print), Raleigh, The Pragmatic Bookshelf